 In addition to her time on the court, Curry has spent time off the court contributing on several national and regional committees.
 She currently is a member of the Women’s Basketball Coaches Association, serving on the Defensive Player of the Year Award committee and is also a member of the USA Today Sports Board of Coaches that votes on the NCAA Division I Top 25 Coaches Poll.

 After establishing herself as one of the most successful women’s basketball coaches in Purdue history, where she coached from 1999-2006, Curry took over the reins of the tradition-rich program at Texas Tech on March 30, 2006.

 On Nov.
-23, 2007, Curry added another milestone to her resume as she captured her 200th career win in a 78-56 victory over Kennesaw State during the Basketball Travelers Classic in Lubbock.
-That 2007-08 season also saw the Lady Raiders return to postseason play, as they competed in the Postseason WNIT.
+23, 2007, Curry added another milestone to her resume as she captured her 200th career win in a 78-56 victory over Kennesaw State.
+That 2007-08 season also saw the Lady Raiders return to postseason play, as they competed in the WNIT.

 The on-court success of Curry’s teams has carried over into the classroom as well.
 Curry has coached several all-conference, all-academic and All-America players over the span of 18 successful seasons, including 23 Southeastern Conference honor roll recipients.
 In seven years at Texas Tech, her student-athletes received Academic All-Big 12 honors 13 times and were named to the CoSIDA Academic All-District team five times.
 Curry’s student-athletes received Academic All-Big Ten distinction 24 times during her career at Purdue.
 Every Boilermaker who finished her playing career at Purdue during Curry’s tenure went on to graduate.